kylepw/wikiwall/README.rst

 ::

 	$ wikiwall --help
-	Usage: wikiwall [OPTIONS]
+	Usage: wikiwall [OPTIONS] COMMAND [ARGS]...

   	  Set desktop background in macOS to random WikiArt image.

 	Options:
   	  --dest TEXT      Download images to specified destination.
   	  --limit INTEGER  Number of files to keep in download directory.
 Set to -1 for no limit.
 Default is 10.
   	  --debug          Show debugging messages.
   	  --help           Show this message and exit.

+	Commands:
+  	  show  Show previous downloads in Finder.

 Todo
 ----